 However, there is a growing evidence base of what works to combat homelessness.
-The Centre for Homelessness Impact is working with the Campbell Collaboration to produce maps of the existing evidence.
-The first stage of this work has mapped 131 studies, which were identified in a systematic review of homelessness conducted by the Institute for Public Health (FHI) in Oslo.
+The Centre for Homelessness Impact is working with Campbell to produce maps of the existing evidence.
+The first stage of this work has mapped 131 studies, which were identified in a systematic review of homelessness conducted by the Norwegian Institute of Public Health (NIPH).

 What do we learn from this preliminary work?

 Reviews in many areas show that most things don’t work.
-There is growing recognition of the ‘80 per cent rule’.
-Eighty per cent of things don’t work, and that includes many interventions which seem like ‘no brainers’.
+There is growing recognition of the ‘80% rule’: 80% of things don’t work, and that includes many interventions which seem like ‘no brainers’.

 Third, in many sectors multi-component interventions are found to be most effective.
 There are two possible reasons for this, which are not mutually exclusive.
 First, those at risk of homelessness often face multiple, interacting problems such as mental health, substance abuse and unemployment.
 Hence a package of interventions is needed, not just housing support, but also mental health interventions and support in job searching.
 Giving one alone may not be sufficient.
 The second explanation is that different things work for different people.
 For one person dealing with substance abuse may be sufficient to get them back on track.
 For another it may be getting a job.
 It matters for programme design and targeting to know which of these is the case, an answer which may vary by context and individual.